eizieizi/duo-usersync/README.md

 Unfortunatley, the DUO API does not allow to do a bulk synchronization of all users like it is possible in the directory config of the DUO GUI.
 It is necessary to download all users from DUO, compare with the local users in the AD synchronization group and trigger synchronization on a per-user basis.

 So this script is used in combination with the DUO Authentication Proxy.
-The Script triggers the synchronization of a user in the DUO API, which then triggers the synchronization of the User through Authentication Proxy.
+The Script triggers the synchronization of a user in the DUO API, which then triggers the synchronization of the User through the Authentication Proxy.

 <p align="right">(<a href="#top">back to top</a>)</p>